Have you heard the term ‘co-wash/co-washing’ before? No? Well take a notebook and pen, co-washing class is in session.

 Before we dive into co-washing details, keep in mind that the conditioner’s job is to restore moisture not to cleanse.
 So, conditioners will lightly cleanse and shouldn’t be used as the sole means of cleansing.

-Have you checked our payhip store, we have an offer, once you purchase any guide, planner, growth and beginner’s ebook, you get 5% off every other product, the best deal we have.
-Grab a copy here.
+Have you checked our payhip store, we have an offer, once you purchase any guide, planner, growth and beginner’s ebook, get your copy here.

 Co-washing without deep cleansing will clog the hair follicles and cause product build-up.